layilin/SP23-33852/_annotations/book1_draft2.md

 [people] 44.618 Celsus.
 Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
 Celsus is used here to refer more generally to a doctor.

 [plant] 44.625 tamarind-vista.
-The tamarind tree (*Tamarindus indica*) produces a fruit with a sticky, acidic pulp that has been used as a food ingredient for thousands of years.
-It is probably native to tropical Africa and Madagascar, but it had spread to the Caribbean by the eighteenth century.
+The tamarind tree (*Tamarindus indica*) is probably native to tropical Africa and Madagascar.
+Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

 [plant] 44.606n tea. *Camellia sinensis* is the species from which commercially produced tea is derived.
 It is native to Southeast Asia.
 Tea and coffee, as well as chocolate, were introduced to Europe as exotic beverages in the seventeenth century.